 - Liquid layouts: The liquid layout lets you handle multiple page-sized projects using alternative layouts.
 The Liquid layout lets you customize the layout and add different rules, including scaling, centering, and other object-based rules.
 You are completely controlling the various page situations and related changes.

-- Alternative layouts: In alternative layouts work with liquid layouts to provide as much flexibility as possible for print o digital publication projects.
+- Alternative layouts: Work with liquid layouts to provide as much flexibility as possible for print o digital publication projects.

 - Adjust layouts: Lastly, we have the Adjust layouts that help designers amend page projects where you need to consider responsive page-design tools.

 Adobe InDesign enables you to do digital publications directly from your interface.
-Here, you can create eBooks, digital magazines, or other interactive online documents.
+You can create eBooks, digital magazines, or other interactive online documents here.
 For example, if you are a writer looking for a seamless eBook publishing tool, then Adobe InDesign can let you do just that.
-Here, you can do everything from writing to designing and publishing the eBook.
-The result is that you get a polished ePub book, ready to be read online.
+You can do everything from writing to designing and publishing the eBook here.
+The result is that you get a polished ePub book ready to be read online.

 InDesign offers seamless online publishing.
 With it, you can publish directly on the web.
 Moreover, you also get to know how your content is performing thanks to the in-built analytics.

 Adobe InDesign is part of the Adobe Creative Cloud.
 It also gets access to Adobe Fonts.
 Adobe was very early when it came to fonts.
-They started back in 1998, and now they have one of the best fonts libraries in the world.
-Here, you get unlimited access to the Adobe Fonts library, both on the desktop and online versions.
-You also get an excellent Adobe Fonts search feature which lets you quickly go through hundreds of fonts in a very short time.
+They started in 1998, and now they have one of the best fonts libraries in the world.
+Here, you get unlimited access to the Adobe Fonts library on both desktop and online.
+You also get an excellent Adobe Fonts search feature that lets you quickly go through hundreds of fonts quickly.